 “He never discounts anyone else’s performance.
 He always applauds who is first on the day.”

 And now Fearnley can rest.
-Rio’s marathon silver was his second at the Games (bronze in the 5000m) and his 13th over five Paralympics – it all started at his home games in Sydney in 2000.
+Rio’s marathon silver was his second at the Games (bronze in the men’s 5000m T53/54) and his 13th over five Paralympics – it all started at his home Games in Sydney, NSW, in 2000.

 It ignited a spark in him that will probably never be extinguished.
 While the Paralympics are all done, Fearnley will still race Boston, Chicago, London and New York when he can.